koliseoapi/help/content/tickets/validation.md

     parent: tickets
 ---

-This page documents how to validate tickets at the venue.
+This page documents how to validate tickets during your event.

 ## Download the list of tickets